 - The Bachelor of Technology, which is one of the most popular degree courses after 12th science, is a four-year undergraduate degree program.
 The Bachelor of Science, on the contrary, runs between 3-5 years depending on the course and university.

 - While BTech is a skill-oriented professional degree program, BSc lays the basic foundation in the course of choice.

-- The curriculum of the BTech is designed to equip students with analytical skills necessary to solve problems with minimum resources and under practical constraints.
+- The curriculum of the BTech is designed to equip students with the analytical skills necessary to solve problems with minimum resources and under practical constraints.
 On the other hand, a BSc course trains students in the practical aspects of the subjects.

-- Another important BSc vs BTech difference is that the former offers an array of specialization courses like Chemistry, Physics, Maths, Biology, Agriculture, Biotechnology, Biochemistry, Zoology, Statistics, Electronic, Computer Science, etc. While the latter, being a professional degree, provides students with only a few options like Mechanical, Civil, Instrumentation, Computer Science, etc.
+- Another important BSc vs BTech difference is that the former offers an array of specialization courses like Chemistry, Physics, Maths, Biology, Agriculture, Biotechnology, Biochemistry, Zoology, Statistics, electronics, Computer Science, etc. While the latter, being a professional degree, provides students with only a few options like Mechanical, Civil, Instrumentation, Computer Science, etc.